Advertisment

 Moving away from traditional media

 For any new brand that aims to be an established name, television, print, and OOH along with digital play a massive role.
-However, Sakaria explains that the team made a conscious decision to avoid traditional media altogether and focus solely on digital platforms and influencers.
+However, Sikaria explains that the team made a conscious decision to avoid traditional media altogether and focus solely on digital platforms and influencers.

 “We set a challenge for ourselves to create a campaign without using traditional media, rethinking even digital channels like banner ads.
 The influencer economy is booming, and we wanted to see if we could make the entire campaign influencer-driven."